 Rebecca Hurst was diagnosed with Stage IV ovarian cancer at the age of 25.
-She has endured multiple surgeries and chemotherapy over the past 12 months and is still undergoing treatment.
-In this blog, she will discuss how she faced 'surgically-induced' menopause after her debulking surgery.
+She endured multiple surgeries and rounds of chemotherapy but unfortunately passed away in November 2020.

 Trigger warning - this blog post refers to body image issues, depression and mental health themes which may be distressing for some readers.
 Please consider your own mental health triggers prior to reading and seek the company of a trusted friend or family member if needed.

 My mum and I have an excellent relationship now, full of trust, open communication and respect.
 This wasn’t always the case—I’ll be the first to admit I was beyond your ‘difficult teenager’.
 Even though I'm 26 now, it feels not all that long ago I was going through puberty where every emotion was heightened, a slight change in plans could start 'World War 3', I broke the rules constantly and I knew exactly how to push my Mum’s buttons (you’ll be glad to hear I have since come out the other side and turned out to be a very well-adjusted adult).

 What I didn’t realise at the time is all this was probably easier because while I was going through puberty, my Mum was going through menopause.

 My knowledge of menopause started and finished with what I experienced at home and in my year 11 health class, where I came out with a basic understanding that it meant:

 - You can’t have babies anymore because you had no more eggs